bigwiv/Biopython-cn/chr12.rst

 is a popular population genetics software package supporting Hardy-Weinberg tests, linkage desiquilibrium, population diferentiation, basic statistics, *F*\ :sub:`*st*` and migration estimates, among others.
-GenePop does not supply sequence based statistics as it doesn°Øt handle sequence data.
+GenePop does not supply sequence based statistics as it doesn‚Äôt handle sequence data.
 The GenePop file format is supported by a wide range of other population genetic software applications, thus making it a relevant format in the population genetics field.